Sara-Gavi/dragonball-finder/README.md

 - View a **card** with image, description, and base power (_ki_).
 - Navigate between a **custom landing page** and the search page, guided by Kinto, the magic cloud ☁️.
 - _Note: All images and text used in this project respect copyright laws.
-The logos were designed by me, the images come from royalty-free image banks, and the written content was created for this app._
+The logos were designed by me, some images were generated using AI tools, others come from royalty-free image banks,
+and the written content was created for this app._

 ### 📌 Upcoming Improvements